RESEARCH supervision AND TRAINING

 Teaching and training

-I am the Director of the new Postgraduate Certificate in Teaching Evidence-Based Health Care.
+I am the Director of the new MSc in EBHC Teaching and Education and the Postgraduate Certificate in Teaching Evidence-Based Health Care.

-I am the lead tutor for the internationally renowned Teaching Evidence-Based Medicine course.
+I am the lead tutor for the internationally renowned Teaching Evidence-Based Practice course.
+I am also the lead tutor for the Practice of Evidence-Based Health Care and Course Design, Assessment, and Evaluation modules.

 - Member of the Health Technology Assessment (HTA) Prioritisation Committee: Integrated community health and social care (effective Sept 2020)